rcdlopez/verotel-gateway-for-woocommerce/README.md

-# Verotel Flexpay Gateway for woocommerce
+# Verotel Flexpay for woocommerce
 This plugin allows you to use Verotel Flexpay as a Gateway for Woocommerce.

 ## How to install